driima/Kits/CONTRIBUTING.md

 - Always use braces, even if your if statement has one execution statement.
 - Use spaces between your method declaration and the first brace: `public void someMethod() {`
 - Try to avoid nested if statements where they can be avoided.
+- Ensure there is a new line at the end of every file.

 ## Notes